utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with Microsoft Azure DevOps.
 Software development teams can use Azure Pipelines to automatically build, test, and deploy code in Azure DevOps.

-To set up an Azure Pipelines integration for your API, first create a repository in a [version control system supported by Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/).
-Create a pipeline in the repository, and then configure your API in Postman.
-After you set up the integration, you can view the status of builds (pipelines) from within Postman.
+To set up an Azure Pipelines integration for your API, first create a pipeline in Azure DevOps and then configure your API in Postman. <!-- repository in a [version control system supported by Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/).
+Create a pipeline in the repository, and then configure your API in Postman.-->After you set up the integration, you can view the status of builds (pipelines) from within Postman.

 > The Azure Pipelines integration isn't available on Azure DevOps Server (hosted on-premises).